google/automotive-design-compose/README.md

   - Auto Content Preview Widget, in `support-figma/auto-content-preview-widget` provides a Figma widget that uses the JSON file and allows designers to create and preview complex list layouts.

-- A Validation app in `integration-tests` is used for visually validating changes
+- A Validation app in `integration-tests/validation` is used for visually validating changes

-- The Tutorial app in `reference-apps` provides an overview of DesignCompose
+- The Tutorial app in `reference-apps/tutorial` provides an overview of DesignCompose

 - The `reference-apps/aaos-unbundled` directory contains a separate Gradle project that includes demonstrations of DesignCompose with Android Automotive OS Apps, such as a MediaCenter app.